skoolkid/skoolkit/sphinx/source/commands.rst

 This means that the ``microsphere`` and ``rom`` tape-sampling loops were detected, and were entered 6695 times and 794013 times respectively.
-In addition, 19 instances of 'INC B' outside a tape-sampling loop were executed, and the corresponding figure for 'DEC B' is 9.
+In addition, 19 instances of 'INC B' outside a recognised tape-sampling loop were executed, and the corresponding figure for 'DEC B' is 9.

 If a game's custom loader uses exactly one type of tape-sampling loop, specifying the corresponding accelerator by name may reduce the loading time.